Ohio Court Records

 OhioCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is Child Support and When does it Occur in Ohio?
+What is Child Support And When Does It Occur in Ohio?

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused

 What is Ohio Child Support?